Middle Elbe Biosphere Reserve

 Nearby Attractions

-While the Middle Elbe Biosphere Reserve itself is a prime destination, several nearby attractions complement your visit:
+While the Middle Elbe Biosphere Reserve is a destination in itself, there are several nearby attractions that complement your visit:

 Insider Tips